sdlab-naist/website/content/en/post/icsme2022-kashiwa-satd/index.md

 > Yutaro Kashiwa, Ryoma Nishikawa, Yasutaka Kamei, Masanari Kondo, Emad Shihab, Ryosuke Sato, Naoyasu Ubayashi: An empirical study on self-admitted technical debt in modern code review.
 Inf.
 Softw.
 Technol.
 146: 106855 (2022)

+Also, in the same conference, our paper "AIP: Scalable and Reproducible Execution Traces in Energy Studies on Mobile Devices" has been accepted, collaborating with Kyushu University,  Radboud University (Netherlands), and Università della Svizzera Italiana (Switzerland).
+The paper has proposed AIP (Android Instrumentation Profiler) to trigger the source code of mobile apps for energy measurement studies.
+AIP is able to target source code and generate stable results across multiple runs and revisions which opens the door to reproducible large-scale energy measurement studies.

+> Olivier Nourry, Yutaro Kashiwa, Bin Lin, Gabriele Bavota, Michele Lanza, Yasutaka Kamei: AIP: Scalable and Reproducible Execution Traces in Energy Studies on Mobile Devices.
+In Proceedings of the 38th IEEE International Conference on Software Maintenance and Evolution, 2022.